jamieqianhui/jamieqianhui.github.io/_posts/2019-07-07-Text-Processing-Python.markdown

 # convert output text to lowercase
 output_lower = output.lower()
 ```
-Now we have a list of lowercase text crawled from the web page, let’s convert the output_lower into word tokens.
-Word tokenizing splits text into individual words and gives structure to previously unstructured text. eg: "to establish ties." as '`"`',`'to'`,`'establish'`,`'ties'`,`'.'`,`'"'`
+Now we have a list of lowercase text crawled from the web page, let’s convert the output_lower into word tokens. **Word tokenizing** splits text into individual words and gives structure to previously unstructured text. eg: "to establish ties." as `'"'`,`'to'`,`'establish'`,`'ties'`,`'.'`,`'"'`
 ```python
 from nltk.tokenize import word_tokenize
 word_tokens = word_tokenize(output_lower)
 ```

-Next, to normalize the tokenized words, we need to remove punctuation and the empty strings `''` from `word_tokens`:
+Next, to **normalize the tokenized words**, we need to remove punctuation and the empty strings `''` from `word_tokens`:
 ```python
 from string import punctuation word_tokens = [''.join(c for c in s if c not in punctuation) for s in word_tokens]
 # remove empty strings
 word_tokens = [s for s in word_tokens if s]
 ```
-To further cleanup the text corpus, let's remove the "stop words" that often do not carry important meaning.
+To further cleanup the text corpus, let's **remove the "stop words"** that often do not carry important meaning.
 ```python
 from nltk.corpus import stopwords stop_words = set(stopwords.words('english'))